bythealphabet/wcag-dc-presentation/wcag-site/workshop-articles/introduction-web-a11y.md

-# What is Accessibility
+## What is Accessibility

-**Definition:** According to Wikipedia, accessibility refers to the design of products, devices, services, vehicles, or environments to be usable by people with disabilities.
-A more inclusive definition is that accessibility ensures *all* people, regardless of their abilities, can interact with products, devices, services, vehicles, or environments.
+Web Accesiibility is the practice of ensuring that websites are usable by people of all abilities and disabilities.
+It is a broad topic that covers a wide range of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.

+Approximately 15% of the world's population has some form of disability.
+And they use the web using a variety of assistive technologies, such as screen readers, screen magnifiers, speech recognition software, alternative input devices, and more.

+Society often overlooks people with disabilities, but the costs of an inaccessible web are significant for everyone.
+Consider the impact on individuals who may not have disabilities themselves but are connected to someone who does.
+Inaccessible websites can hinder opportunities in employment, education, and access to vital information (e.g., during the Covid-19 pandemic).

+Most of us will experience some form of disability at some point in our lives.
+For example, we may have a temporary disability, such as a broken arm, or a permanent disability, such as a visual impairment.
+As we age, we may experience age-related disabilities, such as arthritis or hearing loss.
+And as we grow older, we may experience cognitive disabilities, such as memory loss.
+Even a father holding a baby in one arm while using a mobile phone with the other trying to book a medical appoiment is a form of temporary disability.

-In the context of Dotcontrol, accessibility means ensuring that everyone, including people with disabilities, can use and contribute to the Web.
+In the context of Dotcontrol, we can be Accessibility Heroes by having a good understanding of the Web Accessibility.
+And so doing our best to create digil products that everyone use and enoy, including people with disabilities, can use and contribute to the Web.

-# Living Life with Disabilities
+## Living Life with Disabilities

 Disabilities can vary and include: